debootdevs/deboot/README.md

 ## Repo contents

-`/dracut`.
-Submodule linking to fork of dracut with added tools for connecting to Swarm in the initramfs.

 `/initramfs`.
-Same function as `/dracut`, but using initramfs-tools instead.
-Incomplete.

-`/grub`.
-Tools for generating `grub.cfg` and making a bootable GRUB image with a menu enumerating Swarm hashes.
+Tools and scripts for building initramfs.

+`/loader`.
+Templates for instructions for kernel loaders.
+GRUB and U-Boot are supported.

 `/resources`.
 General notes on booting devices.

 `/rootfs`.
-Scripts and Makefile for generating a simple rootfs image for testing and demonstration purposes.
+Scripts and tools for generating squashfs images.

 `/swarm.hash`.
 Swarm hashes of premade rootfs.